jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

-The president is shot.
+President Garfield is shot.

 I'm the attending physician.
 I take charge.
 The bullet is lodged somewhere in his abdomen.
 I need to find it.
 I've been a surgeon for thirty years.
 I know wounds.
 I will save the president.
 He is a Union war hero.
 A good man.

 I insert my finger into the wound.
 Probe for the bullet.
 Can't find it.
 Another doctor tries.
 Then another.
 We take turns.
-"We must find the bullet, Dr. Bliss", others agree with me.
+I ask the others if they agree with my methods.
+"We must find the bullet, Dr. Bliss," is all I hear back

 The president develops fever.
+He's in so much pain.

 I continue treatment.
 Drainage.
 Probing.
 Searching for the bullet.
 The bullet is causing his sickness.

 The fever worsens.
 We move him to the coast to get good air.

-Eleven weeks.
+Eleven weeks of resting on the porch, talk of the war, searching for the bullet, feverish pain

 He dies.

 The bullet wound was too severe.
 The shock to his system was too severe.
 Nothing could have saved him.